wolfSSL/wolfBoot/docs/TPM.md

 ## Cryptographic offloading

 The RSA2048 and ECC256/384 bit verification can be offloaded to a TPM for code size reduction or performance improvement.
-Enabled using `WOLFBOOT_TPM_VERIFY`
+Enabled using `WOLFBOOT_TPM_VERIFY`.
+NOTE: The TPM's RSA verify requires ASN.1 encoding, so use SIGN=RSA2048ENC

 ## Measured Boot